snowplow/documentation/docs/recipes/recipe-funnel-analysis/index.md

 ## Let's break down what you've done

 - You have captured all funnel steps, whether they are page views or specific interactions.
-- You have modeled this data into a single table to easily visualise and analyse how your users are moving through your funnels.
+- You have modeled this data into a single table to easily visualise and analyze how your users are moving through your funnels.
 - This gives you initial insights into where users are getting stuck or dropping off, and how you might improve their journeys.

 ## Further reading